BACK TO DIRECTIVES

 Identity Does Not Suspend Safeguards

 Safeguards are most often disabled “temporarily.”
-Identity, reputation, or urgency is invoked to pause protections just long enough for irreversible damage to occur.
-This is a predictable failure mode.
+Identity or urgency is invoked to pause protections just long enough for irreversible damage to occur.

 This directive forbids suspending safeguards for identity-based reasons.